dimp-gh/goofy/README.md

 Running Goofy REPL
 ------------------

 You can enter Goofy REPL by invoking Goofy interpreter binary with `-r` flag.
-So, it's `./goofy -r`.
+That is, `./goofy -r`.
 Alternatively, you can invoke `make run`, which will rebuild Goofy interpreter and then run the REPL for you.

-When you are in REPL, you could enter `:help` command to get a instructions about how to use the REPL.
+When you are in REPL, you could enter `:help` command to get a bunch of instructions about how to use the REPL.

 Running your Goofy programs
 ---------------------------

 You can run your Goofy programs by invoking Goofy interpreter with path to your program as a parameter.
-So, it's `./goofy examples/Factorial.gf`.
+That is, `./goofy examples/Factorial.gf`.

 Language tutorial
 -----------------